I started reading this book because of Chase Jarvis’ recommendation.

 By doing this exercise, you will have a more clear vision of what are your skills.

-And even better, you can now practise the ones you lack, and that are really important to be, in this case, a better writer.
+And even better, you can now practise the ones you lack, and that you know are really important to be, in this case, a better writer.

-You should definitely read The Creative Habit if you are interested in becoming more creative!
+You should definitely read this book if you are interested in becoming more creative, and specially on getting a really interesting perspective on creating art.

-When you use your creativity, you create amazing things.
-When you train and exercise your creative muscle, you create amazing things, regularly.
+When you use you creativity, you create amazing things.
+When you train your creativity, you create even more amazing things, regularly.